PyroMikeGit/SuperKaizoIronMON/README.md

    5. Must defeat Blaine first before exploring the rest of Seafoam Islands

 ### Platinum
+1. The first 5 hidden items prior to Gym 1 are allowed to be picked up (tentative)
+2. You must complete Veilstone Gym after arriving for the first time, before heading south of the city
-1. **Mid-game Pivot Rules**:
+3. **Mid-game Pivot Rules**:
    - You must pivot to a new mon at the Great Marsh when you first get to Pastoria City
-2. You must complete Veilstone Gym after arriving for the first time, before heading south of the city
+   - You can leave and come back if you need to check Pokémon moves outside
+   - Only Pokémon that have defeated a Gym Leader can enter the Great Marsh

 ## Smart AI ROM Patches